 Daily use of a leave-in conditioning spray is important, as well as styling products that have UV & heat protectants in them to help preserve hair health and hair color.

 Royal Purple and Pink Hair Romance

-This is an edgy, pinkish-purple, romantic look.
-My best thing about this purple hair is how seamless it comes together and how vibrant the colors are!
+This pinkish-purple hair with purple roots makes a romantic style.
+It’s cute, yet edgy.
+My best thing about this pink and purple hair is how seamless it comes together and how vibrant the colors are!

 Use Olapex to help maintain the hair’s integrity while lifting and Pulp Riot color to achieve this perfect blend.
-Dry shampoo will be life saver for this purple shade because the less you wash, the longer the vibrancy!
+Dry shampoo will be lifesaver for this shade because the less you wash, the longer the vibrancy!

 Black to Purple Melt

-This is a purple hair melt.
+This is a black and purple hair melt.
 It’s a mixture of different shades of purple fading into softer ones to give it a dimensional and fun look.

 Use Pulpriot hair color for this look.
 After the first appointment, see your stylist every three to four weeks to keep the color fresh and beautiful.
 Use a sulfate-free shampoo and conditioner and cold water when rinsing your hair, as it will help minimize color fade.
 This, paired with a heat protectant, will increase the longevity of the color.

 A dark red purple hair color like magenta is versatile for all skin tones, so it’s a safe zone for women wanting to jump into a more fun vivid color.

 Use a sulfate-free shampoo, preferably B3 from the Brazilian Bond Builder line.
 It smells amazing!
 Also, ask for a custom color conditioner to take home.
 This will help to maintain the color longer.